AdobeXD/plugin-samples/tutorials/quick-start-react/index.md

 }
 ```

-Be sure to replace the `id` value with the unique plugin ID you get from the I/O Console.
+Be sure to replace the `id` value with the unique plugin ID you get from the Adobe Developer Console.

 ```json
 "id": "1234ABCD",
 ```

 > **Info**
-> Make sure to read [Quick Start tutorial](/tutorials/quick-start/index.md) to learn how to get your unique plugin ID from the I/O Console.
+> Make sure to read [Quick Start tutorial](/tutorials/quick-start/index.md) to learn how to get your unique plugin ID from the Adobe Developer Console.

 If you're curious about what each entry in the manifest means, [see the manifest documentation](/reference/structure/manifest.md), where you can also learn about all manifest requirements for a plugin to be published in the XD Plugin Manager.